 To estimate the Perhentian sea turtle population size and dynamics

 To identify the Perhentian sea turtle habitat use and connectivity

-After obtaining facial profiles, we will upload and organize the photos before comparing them with a database of identified sea turtles' facial profiles to determine re-sightings and new individuals.
-The unique facial scale patterns of each individual is what allows to photo ID them.
+After obtaining facial profiles, we upload and organize the photos before comparing them with a database of identified sea turtles' facial profiles to determine re-sightings and new individuals.
+The unique facial scale patterns of each individual is what allows us to photo ID them.
 This method is not only less invasive and less costly, but also allows us to recruit citizen scientists by encouraging them to share their sea turtle facial photos with us.

 Due to the accessibility of photo ID, we have formed partnerships with other sea turtle organizations within and without Malaysia with the hopes of sharing a database of facial profiles and discovering habitat connectivity within the region.